AndreiHammer/bachelor-thesis-travel-companion/README.md

 - **Favorite and Reserve Accommodations** - Users can mark accommodations as favorites or reserve them(without actually making a request to the *Amadeus Booking API*)
 - **Interactive Map Integration** - Displays locations on *Google Maps*, including pins for accommodations.
 - **Image Fetching** - Retrieves high-quality images using the *Google Places API*.
+- **Payment System** - Implements a complete payment solution using Stripe SDK, allowing users to securely process accommodation bookings with multiple payment methods.
+- **Currency Conversion** - Features dynamic currency conversion functionality powered by the Exchange Rates API (RapidAPI), enabling users to view and compare prices in their preferred currency with real-time exchange rates.
-- **Accommodation Recommendations** - Integrates AI-generated recommendations based on user preferences using *OpenAI* embeddings and *ObjectBox* On-Device Vector-Search.
+- **Accommodation Recommendations** - Integrates AI-generated recommendations based on user preferences using *OpenAI* embeddings
 - **Preferences Management** - Stores user preferences using *Preferences DataStore* for a seamless experience.